 - Women, do you dread the weeks before your period?

-If you answered yes to these questions, an underlying neurotransmitter imbalance may be the cause.
-Simple testing may help you find personalized solutions.
+If you answered yes to these questions, an underlying neurotransmitter imbalance might be the cause.
+Simple testing may help you find personalised solutions.

 Neurotransmitters & Their Impact

 Neurotransmitters are chemical messengers used by the nervous system to relay information from one nerve to another.
 The body relays information through the nervous system about anything that it experiences, hears, touches, smells, or ingests – continuously communicating back and forth between the brain and the body.

 Neurotransmitters play a crucial role in relaying information and maintaining proper health.
 Here are some key points about neurotransmitters and their impact: